mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 ### Macro 1: Creation of Max Intensity Projection images
 This preliminary step creates MIPs of your images that will be reused later, both for ROI drawing and for analysis verification purposes.
 1. Click on the icon 1 and indicate the parent folder that contains all of your images (e.g. Images in our example tree).
-2. In the GUI, indicate the name and extension of the images, and which color LUT you want to apply on the different channels of your image (select "None" if you do not have a third and/or fourth channel or if you do not want the channel to appear in the projection).
+2. In the GUI, first indicate if your images are stored in a single folder or if they are stored in one subfolder each.
+Then, indicate the common substring and/or extension of the images, and which color LUT you want to apply on the different channels of your image (select "None" if you do not have a third and/or fourth channel or if you do not want the channel to appear in the projection).

 <p align="center">
 	<img src="img/Step1_GUI.PNG" width=80%>